7 “Let us go to his dwelling place;

 A couple of dozen years ago, Bruce Ballinger wrote a rather simple Gospel praise song that captures the very essence of what I’m trying to convey in this blog post.
 The folks at Maranatha Music published and popularized this song for use in worship services across the United States, as they transitioned from more traditional worship music to praise music.
 Thus, the song has almost become a cliche when traditionalists, like me, talk about the decline of church music.
 Notwithstanding that self-imposed baggage, I still must confess that even in its simplicity, this praise song elegantly conveys a significant mind change that should take place whenever we gather for worship.

 This video should illustrate my point.
-I hope you will receive my message:
+I hope you will receive my message.
+Please click here to watch this video.

 The next time we enter church to worship, let’s set aside our normal selfishness and focus on the God who loves us.
 Okay?